Gypsy Moth - Information about this Non-Native Invasive Insect

 | ||The Bay County Gypsy Moth Suppression Program was established in 1989 to control outbreak levels of the invasive species Lymantria dispar (Gypsy Moth) that were beginning to cause damage to area trees.
 Heavy infestations of the Gypsy Moth cause area wide damage to trees, woodlots and adjacent property when the caterpillar life stage eats the leaves off of area trees (defoliation).
 Gypsy Moths prefer to feed on oak, poplar, birch, willow, apple, and even spruce and pine.
 These are the dominant trees types in our landscape and woodlots.
 Defoliation makes the trees susceptible to disease and even death.
 The Gypsy Moth program serves to protect trees in Bay County from defoliation and damage from Gypsy Moth caterpillars by controlling Gypsy Moth Populations before they reach outbreak levels. |

-AERIAL GYPSY MOTH TREATMENT WILL BEGIN IN BAY COUNTY ON MAY 18, 2021
+AERIAL GYPSY MOTH TREATMENT IN BAY COUNTY TOOK PLACE ON MAY 18, 2021

-Northern Bay County residents may notice a low-flying, yellow fixed-wing aircraft over wooded areas between 7:00 a.m. to 12:00 p.m. on the day of treatment operations.
-The 13 wooded spray block area made up of 1,881 acres will be treated include the townships of Gibson, Mount Forest, Garfield, Kawkawlin, and Beaver.
+Northern Bay County residents may have noticed a low-flying, yellow fixed-wing aircraft over wooded areas between 7:00 a.m. to 12:00 p.m. on the day of the treatment operations.
+The 13 wooded spray block area made up of 1,881 acres was treated and included areas located in the townships of Gibson, Mount Forest, Garfield, Kawkawlin, and Beaver.

 | || |